Caption Format Acronyms, Explained

-WebVTT (.vtt) is similar to SRT format, except that it accommodates text formatting, positioning, and rendering options (pop-up, roll-on, paint-on, etc.).
-It has quickly gained in popularity because it is the caption format of choice for HTML5 text track rendering.
+WebVTT (.vtt) is similar to the SRT format except that it accommodates text formatting, positioning, and rendering options (pop-up, roll-on, paint-on, etc.).
+It has quickly gained popularity because it is the caption format of choice for HTML5 text track rendering.

 WebVTT caption files are compatible with videos on cloud-based, HTML5 media players and video management systems like: